What is a Kilim? And How it Differs from a Rug

 Share

-When most people think of rugs, they picture something soft and tufted underfoot, often with intricate floral patterns.
-But a kilim is something different entirely.
-It is not simply a floor covering but a woven text that carries history, craft, and symbolism within every line of its weave.
+When most people think of rugs, they picture something soft and tufted underfoot, often thick, knotted, and decorative.
+A kilim is something different entirely.
+It is not simply a floor covering but a woven textile that carries history, craft, and symbolism.

-Originating in Anatolia, the Caucasus, Central Asia, and Persia, kilims have been produced for thousands of years by nomadic tribes and village weavers.
-They embody both artistry and necessity: a kilim was often created not for commerce, but for family use, dowries, and daily life.
+Originating across regions such as Anatolia, the Caucasus, Central Asia, and Persia - with Anatolia remaining one of the most enduring centers of flatweave tradition, kilims have been produced for thousands of years by nomadic tribes and village weavers.
+They embody both artistry and necessity.
+Historically, many kilims were created not for commerce, but for family use - as floor coverings, dowry pieces, and textiles woven for daily life.
 This is part of what makes them so unique compared to pile rugs.

 1. The Weaving Technique: Flatweave vs. Knotted Pile